mcampi111/EMD-Stochastic-Embedding-for-PD-Speech/README.md

 3. **GLRT_Test_HC_PD_IMFs_Final.py**.
 This python file contains the code required for the GLRT testing procedure applied on SM3.
 There are multiple functions implemented which provide a package for this methodology, including the Fisher Kernel computation procedure required to obtain the Fisher score for the final Gram Matrix computed on the BLIMFs.
 See the paper for further details.
 4. **IMF_BL_computation.py**.
 This python file extracts the BLIMFs from the IMFs, once the optimal partitions are computed trough the CEM.
 5. **S_M3_final.py**.
 This python file provides the procedure for the fitting of the ARIMA models required for the derivation of the Fisher Kernel on the BLIMFs.
 For more details see the paper.

+## Dependencies for the CEM method

+## Cite

+If you use this code in your project, please cite: